seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 No, faith, young Troilus; doff thy harness, youth;
-I am to-day i’ the vein of chivalry:
+I am to-day i' the vein of chivalry:
 Let grow thy sinews till their knots be strong,
 And tempt not yet the brushes of the war.
 Unarm thee, go, and doubt thou not, brave boy,
-I’ll stand to-day for thee and me and Troy.
+I'll stand to-day for thee and me and Troy.

 **TROILUS**
 Brother, you have a vice of mercy in you,